What is the difference between a business advisor and an executive coach?

 Patterns that keep producing the same outcome.
 You are technically capable.
 The company works.
 And yet the same kind of result keeps landing on your desk.
 The work of changing the pattern is developmental.
 It is not advisory work.
 A private advisor cannot do it and should not pretend to.

 How the founder shows up, not what the founder decides.
-The issue is presence, reactivity, tone, the way authority lands in the room.
+The issue is presence, reactivity, tone, the way authority lands with the team.
 Those are changes in the person.
 They take time and a different kind of attention than a decision call requires.

 Leadership identity work.
 Who you are as the person running this company, at this stage, with this responsibility.
 The question is real.
 It does not have a fast answer.
 Executive coaching is organized to hold that question over time.
 A private advisor is not.